Teacher education: Continuous professional development

-In recent times, a major role in the Teacher training world has been covered by The Erasmus Programme and his platform, the SchoolEducationGateway; providing a unique opportunity to European teachers in international training courses in different European countries, fully funded the KA1 (KeyAction1).

 Quality assurance in teacher education

-The concept of 'Quality' in education is contested and understood in numerous different ways.
+The concept of 'quality' in education is contested and understood in numerous different ways.

 Assuring the quality of teacher education includes selecting competent recruits for teacher education programs, accrediting teacher education programs who consistently show positive results, and offering registration, licensing, or certification to those who demonstrate competency to enter the teaching profession.

 It is sometimes taken to relate to the quality of the work undertaken by a teacher, which has significant effects upon his or her pupils or students.
 Further, those who pay teachers' salaries, whether through taxes or through school fees, wish to be assured that they are receiving value for money.
 Ways to measure the quality of work of individual teachers, of schools, or of education systems as a whole, are therefore often sought.

 In most countries, teacher salary is not related to the perceived quality of his or her work.
 Some, however, have systems to identify the 'best-performing' teachers, and increase their remuneration accordingly.
 Elsewhere, assessments of teacher performance may be undertaken with a view to identifying teachers' needs for additional training or development, or, in extreme cases, to identify those teachers that should be required to leave the profession.
 In some countries, teachers are required to re-apply periodically for their license to teach, and in so doing, to prove that they still have the requisite skills.
 But still there are countries (e.g. Sri Lanka) where teaching cannot be considered as a profession as the teachers are not provided with a license to teach.

 Feedback on the performance of teachers is integral to many state and private education procedures, but takes many different forms.
 The 'no fault' approach is believed by some to be satisfactory, as weaknesses are carefully identified, assessed and then addressed through the provision of in house or school based training.
 These can, however, be seen as benefiting the institution and not necessarily fully meeting the continuing professional development needs of the individual as they lack educational gravitas.